 Sarah L. Sciarra, MSS, LCSW, BCD

-Sessions are $130 and 50 minutes in length.
+Sessions are $145 and 50 minutes in length.
 Payment is accepted at the beginning of each session.
-Because the therapy time slot can not be used for another client, clients who miss a scheduled appointment will be automatically charged the full fee of $130.
+Because the therapy time slot can not be used for another client, clients who miss a scheduled appointment will be automatically charged the full fee of $145.
 If you need to reschedule your appointment, please give 24 hours notice so that I can make that time available for another client.
-If you request to reschedule and fail to give at least 24 hours notice, then you will be charged a late notice fee of 75 dollars.
-I am an in-network provider with Highmark and University of Pittsburgh Medical Center Health Plans, but out of network for all other plans (including Medicare.)
-If you have out of network behavioral health benefits with your insurance and would like me to provide you with a monthly receipt/superbill, please alert me and I would be glad to do so.
+If you request to reschedule and fail to give at least 24 hours notice, then you will be charged a late notice fee of 100 dollars.
+I am an in-network provider with Highmark and Aetna, but out-of-network for all other plans (including Medicare.)
+If you have non-network behavioral health benefits with your insurance and would like me to provide you with a monthly receipt/superbill, please alert me and I would be glad to do so.
 If an account is delinquent, attorneys and collection agencies may be given minimum identifying information to recover funds.

 The information you disclose in psychotherapy (including your clinical records) is

 confidential and will not be released to any third party without your written authorization, except